 We included two kayaks from Wilderness systems for a reason.
-You can transfer many of the same attributes we described above for the ATAK 120 to the Tarpon 130X.
-At a slightly more moderated price, still in the medium high range compared to most other brands but worth the quality.
+You can transfer many of the same attributes we described above for the ATAK 120 to the ATAK 140X (upgrade to the Tarpon 130X which is unavailable).
+Still priced in the medium high range compared to most other brands but worth the quality.

 This boat tracks very well, even in heavy wind.
 If not quite as sleek as its predecessor the Tarpon 120, it is instead very stable and well suited to casting and playing large trophy fish even while standing.

-The 130X is a modified version of the already established and respected Tarpon 120-130 series.
+The 140X is a modified version of the already established and respected 120-130 series.
 We like the broader variety of color choices than most kayak lines, yet would still choose the desert camo for sun reflection (getting bored of hearing that one?).

 Same generous storage and features as the ATAK 120, with the standout feature compared to other brands that its hatches seal very well to keep your gear dry.
 Plus the added feature of a pair of mini compartments covered by webbing keep your small gear handy just to either side of the cockpit.
 The deck is clean, with the same drawback as the ATAK, that the foot pedals could tangle your line.
 And same technology friendly design for mounting your fish finder and the removable pod to store your electronics.
 And yest you guessed it already, the same extremely comfortable AirPro Max seat that is handily adjustable to three different positions.